rsimon/ptolemaic-projections/readme.markdown

 # Ptolemy's Oikumene

-An implementation of Ptolemy's 2nd Projection and a few utilitites to produce map images.
+An implementation of Ptolemy's 2nd Projection and a few utilities to produce map images.